vasha54/vasha54/README.md

 ## Thesis

-**title:** Mechanism for incorporating SVG graphics into the SCADA GALBA HMI.
+**Title:** Mechanism for incorporating SVG graphics into the SCADA GALBA HMI.

-**tutors:** Ing.
+**Tutors:** Ing.
 Roberto Cardenas Isla,
             Ing.
 Ariel Guerra Garayta

-**description:**  At the University of Informatics Sciences, Faculty 5 has several production centers among which is the Center for Industrial Informatics
+**Description:**  At the University of Informatics Sciences, Faculty 5 has several production centers among which is the Center for Industrial Informatics
 (CEDIN) where the Guardian of the ALBA (GALBA), which had the task of providing a solution to the development of a SCADA in conjunction with the PDVSA company.